-WASHINGTON — Amid a storm of bipartisan criticism, U.S. President Donald Trump reacted quickly on Sunday by rescinding his plan to host the G-7 summit at his own resort in 2020 and promising to immediately begin searching for another site.
+WASHINGTON (AN) — Amid a storm of bipartisan criticism, U.S. President Donald Trump reacted quickly on Sunday by rescinding his plan to host the G-7 summit at his own resort in 2020 and promising to immediately begin searching for another site.

 Trump announced his abrupt reversal on Twitter, saying his earlier decision to convene next year's summit for the Group of Seven rich democracies at his private golf resort in Florida was now off the table.
 It marked a rare retreat on his part and a stunning turnaround from White House acting Chief of Staff Mick Mulvaney's announcement at the White House on Thursday.

 Mulvaney had told reporters that Trump decided the G-7 summit on June 10-12, 2020 should be held at Trump National Doral Miami, and that the president shrugged off the self-dealing aspects and legal consequences of using his public office to award himself a huge government contract.

 Democrats, Republicans and advocates of good governance showered Trump with criticism for exploiting the presidency to enrich himself by using a Trump Organization-owned private resort.
 "As usual, the Hostile Media & their Democrat Partners went CRAZY!"
 Trump tweeted in answer.